Alternative Christmas Market

 Homes of Hope

 At Homes of Hope our mission is to open doors for economic mobility through housing, economic and workforce development.
-We believe that Jesus called us in Matthew 25 to be His hands and feet in meeting the needs of others and that he commissioned us in Matthew 28 t0
+We believe that Jesus called us in Matthew 25 to be His hands and feet in meeting the needs of others and that he commissioned us in Matthew 28 to make

 -